jekyll/jekyll/docs/_docs/deployment/third-party.md

 Kickster provides a basic Jekyll project setup packed with web best practices and useful optimization tools increasing your overall project quality.
 Kickster ships with automated and worry-free deployment scripts for GitHub Pages.

 Install the Kickster gem and you are good to go.
-More documentation can here found [here](https://github.com/nielsenramon/kickster#kickster).
+More documentation can be found [here](https://github.com/nielsenramon/kickster#kickster).
 If you do not want to use the gem or start a new project you can just copy paste the deployment scripts for [Travis CI](https://github.com/nielsenramon/kickster/tree/master/snippets/travis) or [Circle CI](https://github.com/nielsenramon/kickster#automated-deployment-with-circle-ci).

 ## Netlify